 - What is Ezekiel bread?
 It’s a type of sprouted bread said to be “crafted in the likeness of the Holy Scripture, verse Ezekiel 4:9.”

-- Sprouting and fermenting grains can reduce gluten content while increasing beneficial nutritional and probiotic content.
+- Sprouting and fermenting grains can reduce gluten content and enzyme inhibitors, while increasing beneficial nutritional and probiotic content.
+Because it decreases antinutrients it may make grains more easily digestible.

 Get FREE Access!